resteasy/resteasy.github.io/_posts/2021-12-24-bootstrap-jaxrs31.md

 All these changes are pushed to [ee10 branch](https://github.com/resteasy/resteasy/tree/ee10）and main change happens class [ResteasyProviderFactoryImpl](https://github.com/resteasy/resteasy/blob/ee10/resteasy-core/src/main/java/org/jboss/resteasy/core/providerfactory/ResteasyProviderFactoryImpl.java#L1699

-This is the features in development phrase and it could be changed in anytime.
-If you want to have a taste of what's this new api looks like, please check out this branch and play with this api a bit.
+This features is still in development phase and fixes / improvements might still be required.
+If you want to have a taste of what's coming with this new api, please check out this branch and play with this api a bit.
 When you get any issues or questions, please talk with us on [Github Discussions](https://github.com/resteasy/resteasy/discussions).